SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

     - For example, "SFe Collection!" (with appropriate zero bytes)
 - "dwGenre" is for the genre of music which the files are optimized for.
     - For example, "Rock" (with appropriate zero bytes)
 - "dwMorphology" has been left out of this draft specification.
-It will eventually be re-introduced.
+It will eventually be re-introduced in a future version.

 ### Do not access the final sfPresetHeader entry